-The concept of age in our dataset warrants some discussion.
+The concept of age in our data set warrants some discussion.
 The bluebook description of a PC for sale never includes its age.
 This omission reflects the fact that the value of a PC depends on its characteristics and its general condition; given this information, the date that the manufacturer shipped it from the factory is unimportant.
-However, a second concept of age - which we use in our empirical work - is relevant for pricing.
-We define "model age" as the amount of time that has elapsed since the first shipment of a given model.
-For example, the Dell "Dimension 8100" with a Pentium IV processor was first sold in 2001, while an earlier model, the "Dimension V350" with a Pentium II processor, was first sold in 1998.
+However, a second concept of age-which we use in our empirical work-is relevant for pricing.
+We define model age as the amount of time that has elapsed since the first shipment of a given model.
+For example, the Dell Dimension 8100, with a Pentium IV processor, was first sold in 2001; an earlier model, the Dimension V350, with a Pentium II processor, was first sold in 1998.
 When measured in terms of model age, the V350 units are three years older than the 8100 units.
-The older model would be expected to sell at a lower price both because it is a less powerful computer and because it likely has fewer remaining years of use before obsolescence causes retirement to occur.
+The older model would be expected to sell at a lower price both because it is a less powerful computer and because it likely has fewer remaining years of use before obsolescence.

 Because PCs depreciate quickly, it is important to be as precise as possible about the timing of the observed prices.
-Table 4 lists each edition of the bluebooks included in our sample along with the time period in which, to the best of our knowledge, the prices were observed.
+Table 4 lists each edition of

+Bluebook edition Survey period Bluebook edition 1985 1986 1987 1988 1989 1990 1991 1992 Fall 1993 January-June 1985 January-June 1986 January-June 1987 January-June 1988 January-June 1989 January-June 1990 January-June 1991 January-June 1992 July-September 1993 Fall 1994 Winter 1995 Winter 1996 Winter 1997 Winter 1998 Winter 1999 Winter 2000 Winter 2001 Winter 2002 Winter 2003 October-December 1994 October-December 1995 October-December 1996 October-December 1997 October-December 1998 October-December 1999 October-December 2000 October-December 2001 October-December 2002 the bluebooks included in our sample, along with the time period in which, to the best of our knowledge, the prices were observed.
 We construct the time and age variables for our empirical work at the monthly frequency using the midpoint of the date range for the survey period.
 For example, we assign the price observations from the 2001 bluebook to November of the prior year.
 To calculate model age, we assume that a given model was first shipped in June of the year it was introduced.
 Model age is then defined as the number of months between the (assumed) first-shipment date and the survey date.
-For instance, the 2001 bluebook price for a PC listed as first sold in 1998 would be associated with a model age of 29 months (June 1998 to November 2000).
+For instance, the 2001 bluebook price for a PC listed as first sold in 1998 is associated with a model age of 29 months (June 1998 to November 2000).
 Figure 1 illustrates the resulting distribution of observations by model age.
-As can be seen, our dataset contains a large number of observations in each age group.
+Our data set contains a large number of observations in each age group, as the figure shows.